 The PCDx test offers a more personalized approach to cancer treatment by identifying the genetic components of a patient’s tumor.
 We’ve provided answers to the most common questions from patients about PCDx to get you started.Continue reading

-The PCDx test is a custom sequencing based diagnostic genetic test that offers a more targeted, personalized approach to cancer treatment by interrogating and identifying the underlying genetic alterations of your tumor’s DNA.
+The PCDx test is a custom sequencing based diagnostic genomic test that offers a more targeted, personalized approach to cancer treatment by interrogating and identifying the underlying genomic alterations of your tumor’s DNA and RNA.
 The information provided by this test assists your treating physician in developing a more informed and individually tailored treatment strategy for your cancer.